As of Nov 2021, CMMC 2.0 was introduced and the information below may not apply in its entirety.

 Since the DoD released the first version of the CMMC model in January 2020, some major DoD contractors got to work right away to prepare themselves for certification.
 While the path or the steps on the path to certification are reasonably clear, the certifying agencies have not yet been determined.
 The CMMC Accreditation Body has started the process of identifying and approving the assessors and practitioners who will work towards getting the Defense Industrial Base (DIB) certified.
 The Accreditation Body has released program details for Certified Third Party Assessor Organizations (C3PAOs), Registered Provider Organizations (RPOs), and for the credentialed roles working with these organizations.
 RPOs are the organizations that can help suppliers in preparing for the CMMC assessment and certification.
 C3PAOs are the organizations that will be accredited to conduct the assessment of the supplier and issue a certification.

-24By7Security is a Registered Provider Organization (RPO), certified by the CMMC Accreditation Body (CMMC-AB), fully qualified and trained to provide CMMC readiness services and help contractors in the Defense Industrial Base on their path to certification against the CMMC standard.
+24By7Security is a Registered Provider Organization (RPO), certified by the Cyber AB (formerly known as the CMMC Accreditation Body), fully qualified and trained to provide CMMC readiness services and help contractors in the Defense Industrial Base on their path to certification against the CMMC standard.